paper-engineer/laser-gallery/docs/_pages/resources.md

 ### online tools

-https://laserprofit.eu/en/ has a list of useful sites for design (like geargenerator, which is so cool) and a profit calculator
+[laser profit](https://laserprofit.eu/en/) has a list of useful sites for design (like geargenerator, which is so cool) and a profit calculator

-https://dupercut.com/pages/nametags this and the pet paw one are free, rest are premium. this site also comes with some free files.
+[name tag generator](https://dupercut.com/pages/nametags) this and the pet paw one on the site are free, rest are premium. this site also comes with some free files.

 hmmm living hinge generator where was that again